rupeshtiwari/future-blogs/_posts/2022-07-09-uploading-file-to-server-using-nodejs.md

 ## Client side file upload

-On the client side we need to create a `file` type input that can hold the file data from the client machine.
+On the client side we need to use a `file` type `<input>` html element that can hold the file content from the client machine/device.
 Remember file type input element will parse the data and put it in the form.

 ```html
 <input type="file" name="filetoupload" /><br />